FinnArundel/boscode-doc/doc/SDD/learning_activities.md

   * print out the X coordinate of this new Point
 3. Run and test your program
 4. Write a pseudocode version of your modified C# code.
+5. Paste C# and pseudocode into you solution googlde drive document.

 ___